Public Parks & Trails

 While we would love to have you join us on one of our guided hikes, busy schedules can make advanced planning difficult.
 With that in mind we offer the map below as an alternative.

-In partnership with state and local agencies, the Land Trust has preserved more than 26,000 acres of beautiful open space, which are now public parks and recreational areas anyone can use.
+In addition to completing 140 conservation easements with private landowners across the county, the Land Trust has assisted a number of cities and other agencies to protect land for public use.
+By partnering with state and local agencies, the Land Trust has preserved more than 26,000 acres of beautiful open space, which are now public parks and recreational areas anyone can use.

-These properties include Alston Park and Trancas Crossing Park, both owned by the city of Napa; large sections of Robert Louis Stevenson State Park; an addition to Bothe-Napa Valley State Park; and several areas owned by the California Department of Fish and Wildlife.
+These properties include Alston Park and Trancas Crossing Park, both owned by the city of Napa; large sections of Robert Louis Stevenson State Park; an addition to Bothe-Napa Valley State Park; the Jack and Bernice Newell Open Space Preserve and several areas owned by the California Department of Fish and Wildlife.

 Skyline Wilderness Park